mcds-cmu/11632/f23/syllabus/index.md

 ## Weekly Standups
 A standup is a casual check-in to share your team’s progress update.
 It is not supposed to be a polished presentation.
 Simply share your screen and brief us on what has been happening.
 Be authentic with what your team’s current progress is and what your team is dealing with.
 Doing so allows us to provide you with timely support if needed.

-Each team is required to submit a standup on a weekly basis according to the course schedule.
-Students submit standups by recording a 5 to 10-minute video.
+Each team is required to conduct a standup on a weekly basis during class time.
+Students receive real-time feedback from the instructor and TAs.

 ## Midterm Check-in

-Midterm check-in is a standup-style, in-person (or synchronous via Zoom) meeting with professor Nyberg.
-The schedule for these meetings will be posted on Piazza.
+Midterm check-in is a standup-style, in-person meeting in class with professor Nyberg.

 ## Inner-team Peer Review Assessment